-Our work is based on and driven by our values.
-Our volunteers and staff strive for excellence and are ...
+Our work is founded upon, and driven by, our values.
+Our volunteers and staff strive for excellence and are expected to be:

-Courageous: prepared to achieve our aims in changing and challenging environments.
-We are innovative, adaptable and determined in our mission to save more lives at sea.
+Prepared to achieve our aims in changing and challenging environments.
+We are innovative, adaptable and determined in our mission to save lives at sea.